Factors Affecting Fabric Consumption

 4. Repeat size in the fabric:

-In case of solid color fabrics, fabric consumption has needed lower than stripes and checks fabric.
-If the repeat size is large, then fabric consumption will be needed more and vice-versa.
+In the case of solid color fabrics, fabric consumption has needed lower than stripes and checks fabric.
+If the repeat size is large, then fabric consumptions will be needed more and vice-versa.

-In case of no center selvedge variation in the fabric, marker will consume less fabric.
-And in case of centre selvedge variation fabric, marker will consume more fabric.
+In case of no center selvage variation in the fabric, the marker will consume less fabric.
+And in the case of center selvage variation fabric, the marker will consume more fabric.

-Grain is another important key point for calculating fabric consumption.
-In case of straight grain, less fabric consumption needed and in case of cross grain and Bias grain, more fabrics consumption needed.
+The grain is another important key point for calculating fabric’s consumptions.
+In the case of straight grain, fewer fabric consumptions are needed and in the case of cross-grain and Bias grain, more fabric consumptions needed.

-For same style of garments, symmetrical fabric has needed lower fabrics consumption than asymmetrical fabric.
+For the same style of clothing, the symmetrical fabric has needed lower fabric consumptions than asymmetrical fabric.